albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Title:** Implement Fuzzy Matching and Self-Healing for Diff Refinement.
     -   **Status:** `Resolved`
     -   **Description:** Enhanced the document refinement system (`_apply_diff_to_buffer` and `_refine_final_buffer_via_diff`) with a robust fuzzy matching strategy (85% threshold) and a 5-attempt self-healing retry loop.
 This allows the system to recover from minor model hallucinations in SEARCH anchors and improves the overall success rate of automated document polishing.

+-   **ID:** `CORE-REFACTOR-013`
+    -   **Title:** Migrate Web Framework from Flask to Quart (ASGI-Native).
+    -   **Status:** `Resolved`
+    -   **Description:** Performed a major architectural migration of the core engine's web layer from Flask to Quart.
+This enables native asyncio support for all routes and middlewares, improving concurrency and eliminating the need for WSGI-to-ASGI adapters.
+Key changes include converting route handlers to `async def`, utilizing `await` for request data access, and implementing a native async SSE generator for chat streaming.